-For 88 years, the devoted volunteer “courtiers” of the Detroit Goodfellows doll program have taken in their unclothed “clients,” devoting months to turning them out in the finest Paris copy.
-This year, volunteers will start working on their creations in late June so the dolls can be ready for their close-ups by mid-October.
+For over 90 years, the devoted volunteer “courtiers” of the Detroit Goodfellows doll program have taken in their unclothed “clients,” devoting months to turning them out in the finest Paris copy.
+This year, volunteers will start working on their creations in late spring so the dolls can be ready for their close-ups by early September.

 For helpful tips and more specifics click here